| AS QUICK AS CAN BE based on

 "What in the world will you do if she shows up?
 It would be just her sort of thing."

-Bill Brown heard the fake sigh.
+He winced when he heard the fake sigh.
 I am sick of this, he realized.
-This has grown old and ugly and I cannot bear it much longer.
-"Koa," he said into the receiver.
-But Koa had hung up. |
+This has grown old and ugly, and I cannot bear it much longer.
+"Koa," he said into the receiver after Koa had hung up. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| At 6:40 pm, Carol Dailey stood in front of her bedroom mirror for an appraisal.
-She examined her profile and was supremely satisfied.
-I have 10 times more presence, she thought.
+At 6:40 pm, Carol Knight stood in front of her bedroom mirror for a personal appraisal.
+She examined her profile and was satisfied.
+I have 10 times more presence, she thought to herself.
 My eyes are clear and lucid.
 My whole look is more upfront.
 I never blow performances.
 I don't drink or drug.
 I'm a better musician.
 In the best number, I am central and Youngblood is in the wings.
-That's what's been staged and what little Ms Sammy Hill wants.
+That's what's been staged and what little Ms. Sammy Hill wants.
 Good things are coming my way.

 She finished dressing, plaited her hair and looked one last time in the mirror.
 "Listen," she reminded herself, "she's done it too often.
-This could easily be a night to settle old scores."
+This could be a night to settle old scores."

-Personal scenes call for action, she thought.
-She got her umbrella and the travel case with her costume for the Ball, the most important social event of the year.
-She left her Magnolia condo purposefully for live entertainment at the Morris. |
+Personal scenes call for action, she thought as she got out her umbrella and the travel case with her costume for the Ball, the most important social event of the year.
+Very purposefully, she left her Magnolia condo for live entertainment at the Morris. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| At 6:50 pm, Alicia Russell threaded her way through a cluster of men fans of rather advanced age.
+At 6:50 pm, Alicia Russell threaded her way through a cluster of men fans of advanced ages.
 "Bless you, babies," she said in her bluesiest voice.
-She heard whispers as she continued, light as air on her 3 inch heels, past the stage doorkeeper or paid security and up onto the stage itself.
-She paused in the shadows, with only the working lights.
-The props were up and the backdrop for the opening number, in place.
-Joan Miller, the hassled stage manager, spotted her and said, "hi, there, Alicia.
-We've changed the dressing rooms, got you third on the left, your stuff moved in.
+She heard whispers as she continued, light as air on her three-inch heels, past the stage doorkeeper (or paid security or whomever the man was) onto the stage itself.
+She paused in the shadows.
+With only the working lights props were up and read and the backdrop for the opening number was in place.
+Joan Miller, the hassled stage manager, spotted her.
+"Hi, there, Alicia.
+We've changed the dressing rooms.
+Got you third on the left and your stuff moved in.
 Okay by you?"

 "Beats nothing, honey, and I've had plenty of that.
 Naturally, the second billing room is taken by the magnificent Youngblood (poor pun unintended)?"